Fresh Fruit and Vegetable Program (FFVP)

 2017-2018 Fresh Fruit and Vegetable Program Schools

-Please click on the map below to go to an interactive map highlighting all of the schools participating in the Fresh Fruit & Vegetable Program during the 2016-2017 school year.
+Click on the map below to go to an interactive map highlighting all of the schools participating in the Fresh Fruit and Vegetable Program during the 2017-2018 school year.

 Pick a better snackTM Toolkit

 Pick a better snack™ is a comprehensive education and social marketing and social marketing campaign that includes several nutrition education components.
 The following pdf provides a summary of an on-line tool-kit that includes resources to promote the consumption of fresh fruits and vegetables, including lessons, signage, newsletter articles, recipes, etc.

 Pick a better snack™ and ACT Tool-Kit